General-Purpose Models for the Chemical Sciences: LLMs and Beyond: Accelerating Applications

 \subsection{Molecular and Material Generation}

-Early work in molecular and materials generation relied heavily on unconditional generation, where models produce novel structures without explicit guidance, relying solely on patterns learned from training data.
-For example, latent space sampling in autoencoders, where random vectors are decoded into new structures.\autocite{yoshikai2024novel} These methods excel at exploring chemical space broadly but lack fine-grained control.
-This limitation underscores the need for conditional generation, using explicit prompts or constraints (e.g., property targets, structural fragments), to steer \glspl{gpm} toward meaningful molecule or material designs.
+Early work in molecular and materials generation relied heavily on unconditional generation, where models produce novel structures without explicit guidance.
+These methods excel at exploring chemical space broadly but lack specific control.
+Conditional generation, in contrast, uses explicit prompts or constraints (e.g., property targets, structural fragments) to steer \glspl{gpm} toward meaningful molecule or material designs.
 Beyond the generation step, as \Cref{fig:generation} shows, critical bottlenecks persist in synthesizability and physical consistency at the validation stage.